viepovsky/Car-Service-Garage-Backend/README.md

 This data is then stored in a database, allowing the frontend application to quickly access the information directly from the backend, rather than sending requests to external APIs with every page reload.

 ## How to run
+In order to run please set variable `CAR_SERVICE_GARAGE_SECRET_KEY` to your secret SHA256 hash key.
+Feel free to use online generator of your choice.

 To run whole application, you need to first run the backend by running `AppBackendApplication` class or simply type `./gradlew bootRun` in terminal IDE.
 Once that is done, to run the frontend, run `Application` class or simply type `./mvnw spring-boot:run` in terminal IDE.
 Then, if the browser does not open automatically, you can access the application by opening `http://localhost:8081` in your browser.